 The Notes are offered for delivery when, as and if issued, subject to the approving opinion of Hinckley, Allen & Snyder LLP, Bond Counsel, of Hartford, Connecticut, and Finn Dixon & Herling LLP, Bond Counsel, of Stamford, Connecticut.
-It is expected that delivery of the Notes in book-entry-only form will be made to DTC in New York, New York on or about March 24, 2014.
+It is expected that delivery of the Notes in book-entry-only form will be made to DTC in New York, New York on or about June 27, 2014.

 This cover page contains certain information for quick reference only.
 It is NOT a summary of these issues.

 Investors must read the entire Official Statement to obtain information essential to the making of an informed investment decision.

-Copyright, American Bankers Association.
+1 Copyright, American Bankers Association.
 CUSIP® is a registered trademark of the American Bankers Association.
 CUSIP numbers have been assigned by an independent company not affiliated with the District and are included solely for the convenience of the holders of the Notes.
 The District is not responsible for the selection or use of these CUSIP numbers, does not undertake any responsibility for their accuracy, and makes no representation as to their correctness on the Notes or as indicated above.
 The CUSIP number for a specific maturity is subject to being changed after the issuance of the Notes as a result of various subsequent actions including, but not limited to, a refunding in whole or in part of such maturity or as a result of the procurement of secondary market portfolio insurance or other similar enhancement by investors that is applicable to all or a portion of certain maturities of the Notes.

-The Series A Notes and the Series D Notes were purchased by J.P.
-Morgan Securities LLC through a competitive bid process.
-The Series B Notes and the Series C Notes were purchased by Morgan Stanley & Co.
+The Series F Notes were purchased by Morgan Stanley & Co.
 LLC through a competitive bid process.
 The Financial Advisor to the District has provided the following sentence for inclusion in this Official Statement.
 The Financial Advisor has reviewed the information in this Official Statement in accordance with, and as part of, its responsibilities to the District and, as applicable, to investors under the federal securities laws as applied to the facts and circumstances of this transaction, but the Financial Advisor does not guarantee the accuracy or completeness of such information.